Graph Theory and GNNs to Unravel the Topographical Organization of Brain Lesions in Variants of Alzheimer's Disease Progression: Introduction

 \section{Introduction}

 Alzheimer's disease (AD), a leading neurodegenerative disorder, is characterized by memory loss, cognitive decline, and behavioral changes, mainly in the elderly.
 The disease is believed to be caused by the accumulation of beta-amyloid proteins forming amyloid plaques and altered tau proteins leading to neurofibrillary tangles, disrupting neuronal communication.
 AD's complexity stems from the brain's intricate structure and the disease's heterogeneity, with patients experiencing either a rapid, aggressive pathology (\textit{rpAD}) or a slower classical decline (\textit{cAD}).
-Diagnosing AD, often similar to senile dementia, is typically confirmed postmortem through histopathological examination, identifying amyloid plaques and tau tangles in brain tissue, a method limited by its postmortem nature, high costs, and potential for inconsistencies in manual annotation.\\ Whole Slide Images (WSI) are high-resolution scans crucial in Alzheimer's disease research for examining the cerebral cortex's six distinct layers.
+Diagnosing AD, often similar to senile dementia, is typically confirmed through histopathological examination, identifying amyloid plaques and tau tangles in brain tissue, a method limited by its postmortem nature, high costs, and potential for inconsistencies in manual annotations.

+Whole Slide Images (WSI) are high-resolution scans crucial in Alzheimer's disease research as they allow the examination of the cerebral cortex's six distinct layers.
 Despite AI's success in disease pattern analysis, the large size of WSIs poses processing challenges, which can be addressed through innovative graph representation.
-This approach significantly reduces data size while preserving spatial integrity and offers an unbiased, orientation-agnostic representation.
-Graph topological metrics help analyze tissue structures, providing insights into disease characteristics as noted in \cite{spie2023-jimenez}.
+A graph-based approach significantly reduces data size while preserving spatial integrity and offers an unbiased, orientation-agnostic representation.
+Furthermore, we can analyze tissue structure using metrics from the graphs' topological information, providing insights into the disease characteristics as reported in \cite{anonymous}.

 Graph Neural Networks (GNNs) have emerged as critical tools in bioinformatics and neurobiology, particularly for their effectiveness with graph-structured data, key in interpreting biological networks and neurodegenerative diseases \cite{frontiers_1,frontiers_2}.
 In AD research, GNNs have shown promise in patient classification and staging, with applications like the multi-class Graph Convolutional Neural Network (GCNN) for categorizing disease progression \cite{pubmed_gcnn,arxiv_adiag,pubmed_gnn,pubmed_gnn_eeg}.
 Their growing significance in AD detection and prognosis is also evident \cite{elsevier_graph_ad}, alongside their role in patient stratification and the advancement of individualized treatments \cite{pubmed_ai_ad,nature_ml_ad,pubmed_ai_ad}.
 Further reports on the performance and potential of various GNN architectures have contributed significantly to AD research \cite{arxiv_power_gnn,arxiv_pna,arxiv_comp_gnn}, with applications also in tissue abnormality characterization \cite{cvf_cgc_net,biorxiv_topo_feat,bmc_gnn_histology}, enhancing our understanding of AD's pathology.